raphthtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is about shell redirection
+This scripts explains shell redirections commands used in this project